🧬

 Unique facts and fascinating details

-• They are known for their 'cat-like' agility and ability to jump high fences with ease.
+• They are known for their ability to hunt both by scent and by sight.

 Frequently Asked Questions